fredvbrug/STOP-IT/jsPsych_version/README-STOP-IT-JS.md

 The value is determined via *var id*:
 - *var id = 'random'*: use 'participant', 'url', or 'random'

-##### Online vs. offline

-- *var online = true*: save data online (true) in the data folder or not (false).
-'Online' requires that the experiment is hosted on a server/webspace that supports PHP.
-If *var online = false*, a Download window will open (in the browser) at the end of the experiment and researchers can select the data folder.
-Note that data are saved after every trial in 'online' mode but not in 'offline' mode (see above).

 ##### Screen variables